 In phase one, all eligible applications are evaluated by a selection committee nominated by the MPHARM steering group.
 Selection committee members score the applications independently based on

-In the second phase, approximately 50 applicants with the highest scores are invited to an on-line interview.
-The total number of interviewed applicants may exceed 50 in the case that there is more than one applicant with the threshold score.
+In the second phase, approximately 60 applicants with the highest scores are invited to an on-line interview.
+The total number of interviewed applicants may exceed 60.
 The invitations with interview schedules and instructions will be sent by e-mail.
 The interviews will be conducted by the selection committee.
 The applicants should have a possibility for an on-line interview with a video connection.
 A head-set is strongly recommended.
-The invitation and interview dates will be published by the beginning of the application period.

 In the phase one, the applicants will be ranked based on the following criteria:

 These criteria are assessed and scored in the above mentioned order.

 The total maximum score for an application in the first phase is 20.
 If the applicant fails to obtain the minimum score for the admission criterion under assessment, the application will not be further considered.